Ali Al-Busaidi: 2015 Asian Cup

-Gulf Cup of Nations
+Arabian Gulf Cup

-He helped Oman qualify for the Semi-finals of the 2014 Gulf Cup of Nations and participated in Oman's historic 5-0 win over ten-time Gulf Cup of Nations winners, Kuwait, assisting the first and the last goal of the game, both scored by Abdulaziz Al-Muqbali.
+He helped Oman qualify for the Semi-finals of the 22nd Arabian Gulf Cup and participated in Oman's historic 5–0 win over ten-time Arabian Gulf Cup winners, Kuwait, assisting the first and the last goal of the game, both scored by Abdulaziz Al-Muqbali.

 In early 2018, Ali was instrumental in helping his nation win only its 2nd Arabian Gulf Cup title defeating the United Arab Emirates in the final on penalties following a goalless draw.

-FIFA World Cup qualification
+2018 FIFA World Cup qualification

-He made 5 appearances in the 2018 FIFA World Cup qualification, which include a 1-1 draw against Asian giants, Iran.
+He made 5 appearances in the 2018 FIFA World Cup qualification, which include a 1–1 draw against Asian giants, Iran.
 In the match against the Asian giants, he assisted the first goal for his side which was scored by Saad Al-Mukhaini.

+2019 and 2023 Asian Cups and 100th international cap

+Al-Busaidi was named in the Omani squad for the 2019 and 2023 Asian Cups.
+On 25 March 2025, he made his 100th international appearance in a 1–0 away win over Kuwait during the 2026 World Cup qualification.